Remasking Discrete Diffusion Models with Inference-Time Scaling

 1Cornell Cornell *Equal Contribution

-arXiv Code Google Colab Colab
+arXiv Code YouTube Google Colab Colab

 TL;DR: A simple and general framework for designing remasking samplers for masked discrete diffusion models